nats-io/nats-general/architecture/ARCHITECTURE.md

 ### Clustering

 Running a single NATS server introduces a SPOF.
 In order to provide high availability and scalability, NATS servers support full mesh clustering.
 Each server is connected to all other servers in the cluster.
 There is a one-hop message routing maximum, ensuring messages will never loop througout a cluster.
 The servers communicate with each other using a [server-to-server clustering protocol](https://nats-io.github.io/docs/nats_protocol/nats-server-protocol.html) over a TCP connection.
-The protocol supports "discovery" to propogate topology information and changes in real-time with other members of the cluster and clients.
+The protocol supports "discovery" to propagate topology information and changes in real-time with other members of the cluster and clients.
 Thus, servers can be dynamcially added or removed from a cluster at runtime with zero downtime.
 Ideally, a client will have at least 2 addresses of "seed" servers.

 ![NATS Server Cluster](images/cluster.jpg "NATS Server Cluster")